 Moctezuma headdress

 The Moctezuma II Ceremonial Headdress is an incredible piece from 1502.
 It was made for Emperor Moctezuma II as part of his traditional attire.
+It consists of a large headpiece with colorful feathers from birds native to Mexico, such as quetzals, turkeys, and parrots.

 This is just a replica, as the original is in the Museum of Ethnology in Vienna, Austria but the craftsmanship of the replica is really well done!
 The original piece is valued at $50 million dollars.